adrieneird/framework/readme.md

 ## Design choices
 - Static methods, FUCK YEAH
+- If a class doesn't have multiple instances, doesn't have attributes, is stateless, it doesn't need to be instanciated
 - No .env (globals.php works fine)
 - No Auth/RBAC (Controllers manage access)
 - No DTO (Models are DTO)